harendra-kumar/concise-haskell/preface.rst

 Building Intuition
 ------------------

-This text goes from the basic first principles to higher level abstractions incrementally, building higher level stuff on lower level stuff.
+This text goes from the first principles to higher level abstractions incrementally, building higher level stuff on lower level stuff.
 Each chapter is self contained and has a comprehensive reference for everything related to that concept.
-In addition to systematically building new concepts on top of the previous concepts we also try to discuss the dual concpets alongside each other for a better and deeper understanding.
+In addition to systematically building new concepts on top of the previous concepts we also try to discuss dual concepts alongside each other for a better and deeper understanding.
 We want to create a deeper understanding of the concepts and inculcate intuition about abstractions and how they are built in the first place so that the reader can easily apply the same process to novel situations.
-You will basically learn how to learn Haskell.
+It is important to learn how to learn Haskell!

+When I started learning Haskell I dived into things as I encountered them.
+In the absence of a good comprehensive reference it led to grokking code, reading papers, struggling with category theory.
+I got completely bogged down with stuff that I did not need for using the language, leading to big diversions, wasting a lot of time.
+However, if I had access to a good reference where all the related concepts are condensed together and shown in relation to each other I could have learnt the big picture faster and then looked at details when I needed.
+What I felt lacking is what this book tries to present.
+Everything at one place with a top down big picture.
+Fully self-contained, including full Haskell and GHC language reference so that the reader does not need to keep searching for missing stuff at different places.

-Haskell is overwhelming, there is too much to imbibe.
-However it is overwhelming because the boon of Haskell is also the curse of Haskell.
-It has systematic building blocks and you can use any permutations or combinations of those and as they multiply the numbers increase rapidly.
-However, if we know the building blocks, correspondences, duals etc.  systematically we can just abstract out most of stuff  and derive it rather than remembering in an ad-hoc manner.
+Haskell is overwhelming, there is a lot to imbibe.
+However, it is overwhelming because the boon of Haskell is also the curse of Haskell.
+It has systematic building blocks and you can use permutations or combinations of those building blocks and as combinations multiply they grow rapidly.
+However, if we know the building blocks, correspondences, duals etc. systematically we can just abstract out most of stuff  and derive it rather than remembering everything in an ad-hoc manner.
 That is the approach we are taking in this book.

-For example if we applicatives, arrows and monads, their duals, free/cofree versions it easily becomes tens of concepts to learn but in fact they are all manifestations of some sort of transformation and composition and if we know how they relate to the basic concepts and to each other they are easy to remember.
+For example if we use applicatives, arrows and monads, their duals, free/cofree versions it easily becomes tens of concepts to learn but in fact they are all manifestations of some sort of transformation and composition and if we know how they relate to the basic concepts and to each other they are easy to follow and remember.

 One important aspect to building a deeper understanding is knowing the big picture and how things relate to each other.
 For example how recursion, folds, lists, monoids are related?
-When we know the precise relationships it is easier to understand them better and remember them easily.
+When we know the precise relationships it is easier to understand them better and remember them.

 GHC Haskell reference
 ---------------------